marvukusic/FeedMyRSS/README.md

 ### Adding RSS Feed
 1. Tap on the "Add New Feed" button to add RSS feed to the list.
 2. Enter the URL and press "OK".
+### Favouriting RSS Feed
+1. Tap on the star to favourite an RSS feed.
+2. Pull-to-refresh to re-sort the feed list so favourited feeds come on top.
 ### Viewing RSS Feed Items
 1. All added RSS feeds are listed on the feeds screen.
 2. Tap on any feed to view its items in separate screen.